microsoft/Phi-3CookBook/README.md

 [![Azure AI Community Discord](https://dcbadge.vercel.app/api/server/ByRwuEEgH4)](https://discord.com/invite/ByRwuEEgH4?WT.mc_id=aiml-137032-kinfeylo)

-Phi-3, is a family of open AI models developed by Microsoft.
-Phi-3 models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.
+Phi, is a family of open AI models developed by Microsoft.
+Phi models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.
 The Phi-3 Family includes mini, small, medium and vision versions, trained based on different parameter amounts to serve various application scenarios.
-For more detailed information about Microsoft's Phi-3 family, please visit the [Welcome to the Phi-3 Family](/md/01.Introduce/Phi3Family.md) page.
+For more detailed information about Microsoft's Phi family, please visit the [Welcome to the Phi Family](/md/01.Introduce/Phi3Family.md) page.

 ![Phi3Family](/imgs/00/Phi3getstarted.png)